-b) Facilities, Equipment and Other Resources
+b.
+Facilities, Equipment and Other Resources

-In order for the EAR/IF Program, and its reviewers, to assess the scope of a proposed instrumentation or facilities project, all organizational resources necessary for, and available to a project, must be described in the Facilities, Equipment and Other Resources section of the proposal (see GPG Chapter II.C.2.i for further information).
+In order for the EAR/IF Program, and its reviewers, to assess the scope of a proposed instrumentation or facilities project, all organizational resources necessary for, and available to a project, must be described in the Facilities, Equipment and Other Resources section of the proposal (see the NSF PAPPG for further information).

-Although these resources are not considered cost sharing as defined in 2 CFR § 200.306, the Foundation does expect that the resources identified in the Facilities, Equipment, and Other Resources section will be provided, or made available, should the proposal be funded.
+Although these resources are not considered cost sharing as defined in 2 CFR § 200.306, the Foundation does expect that the resources identified in the Facilities, Equipment, and Other Resources section will be provided, or made available, should the proposal be funded.1